shixiaoqiang/YangziGitTest/readme.txt

-Git is a distributed version control system hha. git has a mutable index called stage dd Git is free software distributed under the GPL.
+stupid Git is a distributed version control system hha. git has a mutable index called stage dd Git is free software distributed under the GPL.